New iterative algorithms for estimation of item functioning: Discussion

+Using two real data examples, we illustrated the possible benefits of generalized logistic regression models in item response modeling, estimating asymptotes, and their application to \gls{dif} analysis.
+Further, we presented how the practitioners may benefit from the added value of the \gls{em} algorithm, which can be used to estimate the probability of guessing correctly answered items (in the context of psychological assessment, endorsing an item due to pretending) or answering incorrectly due to inattention (in the context of psychological assessment, not endorsing an item due to dissimulation) for individual respondents.
+We also demonstrated practical challenges in estimation procedures, including specifying initial values.

-In recent decades, the topic of the~parametric link function has been extensively discussed in the literature by many authors, including \citeA{basu2005estimating}, \citeA{flach2014generalized}, and \citeA{scallan1984fitting}.
-For example, \citeA{pregibon1980goodness} proposed the~\gls{ml} estimation of the~link parameters using a~weighted least squares algorithm.
-In the same vein, \citeA{mccullagh1989generalized} adapted this approach and presented an~algorithm in which several models with the~fixed link functions were fitted.
-Furthermore, \citeA{kaiser1997maximum} proposed a~modified scoring algorithm to perform simultaneous \gls{ml} estimation of all parameters. \citeA{scallan1984fitting} proposed an iterative two-stage algorithm, building on the work of \citeA{richards1961method}.
-In this study's approach, we examined generalised logistic regression, accounting for the possibility of guessing and inattention or lapse rate, whereas these features may depend upon the respondents' characteristics.
+The \gls{em} algorithm proposed in this study builds on the work of \citeA{dinse2011algorithm} while we extend their approach to the group-specific and the general covariate-specific models in multi-item measurement setting. \citeA{meng2020marginalized} proposed a similar EM algorithm for the 4PL simple model (without additional covariates) in the IRT framework.
+On the other hand, the \gls{plf}-based algorithm is novel and has not been proposed in this form for parameter estimation in the generalized logistic regression model.
+However, in recent decades, the idea of the \gls{plf} has been extensively discussed in the literature by many authors in various contexts, including \citeA{basu2005estimating}, \citeA{flach2014generalized}, and \citeA{scallan1984fitting}.
+For example, \citeA{pregibon1980goodness} proposed the \gls{ml} estimation of the link parameters using a weighted least squares algorithm.
+Similarly, \citeA{mccullagh1989generalized} adapted this approach and presented an algorithm in which several models with the fixed link functions were fitted.
+Furthermore, \citeA{kaiser1997maximum} proposed a modified scoring algorithm to perform simultaneous \gls{ml} estimation of all parameters. \citeA{scallan1984fitting} proposed an iterative two-stage algorithm, building on the work of \citeA{richards1961method}.
+This study examined generalized logistic regression, accounting for the possibility of guessing/pretending and inattention/dissimulation, whereas these features may depend upon the respondents' characteristics.